While the HealthTech industry is transforming, medical organizations implement advanced approaches to keep up with the times.

 The following are examples of HIPAA-compiliance app architecture and business logic.

-That's why it is essential for <medium>developers, QA professionals, and other IT experts<medium> to have a perfect understanding of HIPAA compliance when developing healthcare apps, social platforms, cloud servers, and so on.
+That's why it is essential for <medium>developers, QA professionals, and other IT experts<medium> to have a perfect understanding of these standerts when developing HIPAA-compliant apps, social platforms, cloud servers, and so on.

 HIPAA compliance is a vital requirement for any software in the healthcare sector.
 Poor user session management, weak passwords, insecure data storage impact a lot of apps.
 And that is the main reason for HIPAA compliance improvement.